 Our products meet all those boring but very important food safety, legal and labelling requirements.
 We aim to maintain our British Retail Consortium grade ‘A’ standard with a reduction in non-conformances at our annual inspection.

 Our ethos is to trade only in sustainable sources and ethically traded products.
-We are also Soil Association certified.
+We will buy local We are also Soil Association certified.

 We support the use of energy efficient technology, and are always trying to use less energy.
 We reuse our waste products as ‘co products’ wherever possible, and have won awards for our innovative use of them.
 Our distilled water for example, is sold to clean telescope lenses.